CorgiStrike/Energy-Anomaly-Detection/README.md

 ## Future Plans
 - OpenAI integration for detailed summaries
 - Google Drive Syncing for automatic Zapier alerts
+- Dropdown on dashboard to allow users to pick what statistic they want for their graph

 ## License
 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for details.